compbiocore/projects-index-template/README.md

 ### Deployment
 The site is deployed to GitHub Pages using Travis.
 Changes to the site should be done in the Hugo project (`hugo-site` branch).
 Never commit to `master`, that branch will be updated by Travis whenever a new build is done.

+### Adding content to header and footer.

+To personalize your site, change the variables in the `config.yml` file.
+For more information about Hugo, go to [gohugo.io](https://gohugo.io).